-Topography affects the climate in that it influences wind patterns and weather patterns.
+It affect the climate in that it influences wind patterns and weather patterns.
 For example, mountains block cold air from flowing over the warm ground below them, which results in warmer temperatures on one side of the mountain range than on the other side.

-Topography affects agricultural production because it affects how water flows through an area.
+It affects agricultural production because it affect how water flows through an area.
 For example, if water flows downhill quickly, it can carry away soil nutrients or leave crops too dry for optimal growth (depending on what type of crops are grown).

 In general, flat areas receive more sunlight than hilly areas because there are fewer obstructions between plants and the sun’s rays that could block them from reaching their leaves.

 The topography of a region has a significant impact on the agricultural activities that can be carried out there.
 In particular, it determines how much water is available to irrigate crops and how much rainfall will be received by different parts of a country.

-Topography affects agriculture because it determines if an area will be wetter or drier than another area and if a farmer wants to grow certain crops.
+It affect agriculture because it determines if an area will be wetter or drier than another area and if a farmer wants to grow certain crops.

 For example, if there are mountains or hills in your area, they may make it difficult for farmers to get their products to market because they would have to take a long time going up and down the hillsides with their produce.

-Topography can also affect what type of equipment and machinery will work best on a farm.
+It can also affect what type of equipment and machinery will work best on a farm.
 For example, hillsides are often too steep for tractors so farmers must rely on their muscle power to get things done.

-Topography affects how much labor it takes to run the farm.
+Further, it affect how much labor it takes to run the farm.
 If the land is flat and smooth then it won’t take much effort for workers to move around during the planting or harvesting season but if it’s hilly or uneven then they’ll have to use more energy just to get around.

 If an area has a lot of mountains around it, then it will receive more rain than an area with flat land because more clouds are forming over those mountains and releasing their water into those areas which makes them wetter than other places around them.

-Plant biologists use topography as one factor in determining where plants are native to, or where they may be able to thrive and survive if planted in another location.
+Plant biologists use it as one factor in determining where plants are native to, or where they may be able to thrive and survive if planted in another location.
 This includes crops like wheat and corn that are grown widely around the world.

-How does topography affect the soil?
+How does it affect the soil?

-Soil profiles are controlled by five distinct, although interconnected, factors: parent material, climate, topography, organisms, and time, according to soil study.
+Soil profiles are controlled by five distinct, although interconnected, factors: parent material, climate, organisms, and time, according to soil study.
 These are referred to as soil formation factors by soil scientists.
 Soil profiles have different characteristics.

 The substance from which soil originates is known as soil parent material, and it can be a rock that has disintegrated in place or material deposited by wind, water, or ice.
 The parent material’s character and chemical composition are essential factors in defining soil qualities, especially during the early phases of formation.

-Soils produced on coarse-grained parent material that is composed of weather-resistant minerals are likely to have coarse grain texture.
-When the parent material is made up of unstable minerals that weather quickly, fine-grained soil forms.
-Soil chemistry and fertility are directly influenced by parent material composition.
-Calcium, magnesium, potassium, and sodium-rich parent materials are easily dissolved in water and made available to plants.
 In humid areas, limestone and basaltic lava both contain a high amount of soluble bases and form productive soil.
 Water moving through the soil removes the bases and replaces them with hydrogen ions if the parent materials are low in soluble ions, rendering the soil acidic and unsuitable for agriculture.
-Soils formed on sandstone have low soluble bases and a coarse structure, making leaching easier.
-As parent material is transformed and the climate becomes more important, its influence on soil qualities tends to diminish over time.

 Soils, especially on the global scale, have a high geographical link with climate.
 Physical and chemical reactions on parent material are highly influenced by energy and precipitation.
 Climate influences vegetation cover, which affects soil development.